derac/Auto-Apply-to-Dice/README.md

                         Username to login as.
   -password PASSWORD, -p PASSWORD
                         Password for the user.
-  -keyword KEYWORD, -k KEYWORD
+  -keywords KEYWORDS [KEYWORDS ...], -k KEYWORDS [KEYWORDS ...]
-                        Keyword to search for jobs by.
+                        Keywords to search for jobs by, will be split by space then ANDed together.
+  -blacklist BLACKLIST [BLACKLIST ...], -b BLACKLIST [BLACKLIST ...]
+                        Keyword blacklist, will be split by space then ANDed together.
   -resume_path RESUME_PATH, -r RESUME_PATH
-                        Resume PDF to send for the job applications.
+                        Absolute path to resume file to send for the job applications.
   -cache_path CACHE_PATH, -c CACHE_PATH
                         Directory to cache browser session in, so you stay logged in.
   -wait_s WAIT_S, -w WAIT_S